PhysiCell-Tools/python-loader/man/TUTORIAL_python3_vtk.md

 ```

 <!-- i have ask Elef if this is true -->
-Unfortunately, rectiliniar grid files are not supported, conc.vtr files can't be loaded.
+Unfortunately, rectiliniar grid files are not supported, conc.vtr files cannot be loaded.

 Load and display cell.vtp ploydata files.